Sita-Technologies/Sita/README.md

 `<input>` is either a Team Developer compiled `.exe` or a `.app` / `.apl` source file (Sita auto-detects by scanning for the `MGDR` magic).
+In addition to decompilation, Sita is also capable of converting the proprietary binary format into human-readable text format.
 Decompiled SAL source is written to stdout in `.apt`-shaped form: each outline item carries a `.head <level> -  ` prefix, multi-line continuations (Application Description body, multi-line SAL strings inside code) appear